-Year end led Year ended
+Year ended

-31 December 20 22 31 December 2021
+31 December 2022 31 December 2021

-£C 00 £000
+£000 £000

 Current tax:

-UK corporation tax on loss for the year - -
+UK corporation tax on (loss) for the year 1 1

-Tax charge on loss for the year - -
+Tax charge on (loss)/profit for the year 1 1

 For UK corporation tax purposes, the Company has been considered as a Securitisation Company under the 'Taxation of Securitisation Companies Regulations (SI 2006/3296)'.
-Therefore the Company is not required to pay corporation tax on its accounting profit or loss.
-Instead, the Company is required to pay tax on its retained profits as specified in the documentation governing the Transaction.
+Therefore, the Company is not required to pay corporation tax on its accounting profit or loss.
+Instead, the Company is required to pay tax on its retained profits as specified in the documentation governing the transaction.

-UK corporation tax is calculated at 19% (2021: 19%) of the estimated assessable profits for the year.
+UK corporation tax is calculated at 19% (2021: 19%) of the estimated assessable (losses) for the year.